2004 Boston Red Sox season: League Championship Series

 In Game 4, the Red Sox found themselves facing elimination, trailing 4–3 in the ninth with Yankees closer Mariano Rivera on the mound.
 After Rivera issued a walk to Kevin Millar, Dave Roberts came on to pinch run and promptly stole second base, this being what many consider the turning point in the series.
-He then scored on an RBI single by Bill Mueller which sent the game to extra innings.
+He then scored on a Bill Mueller RBI single that sent the game to extra innings.
 The Red Sox went on to win the game on a two-run home run by David Ortiz in the 12th inning.
-In Game 5, the Red Sox were again down late, this time by the score of 4–2, as a result of Derek Jeter's bases-clearing triple.
+In Game 5, the Red Sox were again down late, this time by the score of 4–2, after a Derek Jeter bases-clearing triple.
 But the Sox struck back in the eighth, as Ortiz hit a homer over the Green Monster to bring the Sox within a run.
-Then Jason Varitek hit a sacrifice fly to bring home Dave Roberts, scoring the tying run.
-The game would go for 14 innings, capped off by many squandered Yankee opportunities (they were 1 for 13 with runners in scoring position).
-In the top of the 12th inning, the knuckleballing Tim Wakefield came in from the bullpen, without his customary "personal catcher", Doug Mirabelli.
+Then Jason Varitek hit a sacrifice fly to bring home Roberts, scoring the tying run.
+The game would go for 14 innings, capped off by many squandered Yankee opportunities, who were 1 for 13 with runners in scoring position.
+In the top of the 12th inning, knuckeballer Tim Wakefield came in from the bullpen, without his personal catcher, Doug Mirabelli.
 Varitek, the starting catcher, had trouble with Wakefield's tricky knuckleballs in the 13th: he allowed three passed balls in the top of the 13th.
 The third and last of those gave the Yankees runners on second and third with two out.
 The Red Sox were spared, however, as Rubén Sierra struck out to end the inning.
-In the bottom of the 14th, Ortiz would again seal the win with a game-winning RBI single that brought home Damon.
-The game set the record for longest postseason game in terms of time (5 hours and 49 minutes) and for the longest American League Championship Series game (14 innings), though the former has since been broken.
+In the bottom of the 14th, Ortiz would again seal the win with a game-winning RBI single that brought home Johnny Damon.
+The game set the record for longest postseason game in terms of time (5 hours and 49 minutes) and for the longest ALCS game (14 innings), though the former has since been broken.